By Jerry Del Priore

 Rawitzer said Ganne has been with the First Tee Metropolitan New York since she was eight years old, and is “one of the best junior golfers out there,” playing at Weequahic Park Golf Club in Newark, New Jersey.

-For more information on the First Tee of Metropolitan New York and ways to give back, click on the link to the left.
+For more information on the First Tee of Metropolitan New York and ways to give back, click on the link above.